 How much exercise does a beagle need?

-Being an energetic breed, beagles need at least one hour of exercise daily.
+Being an energetic breed, These dogs need at least one hour of exercise daily.
 They enjoy playing and running and gain from routine strolls or treks.

 How long do beagles live?

-The average lifespan of a beagle is 10 to 15 years.
-However, some beagles can live up to 20 years with the right care and a healthy lifestyle.
-As with all breeds, genetics, environment, and general health can impact a beagle’s lifetime.
+The average lifespan of a dog is 10 to 15 years.
+However, some dogs can live up to 20 years with the right care and a healthy lifestyle.
+As with all breeds, genetics, environment, and general health can impact a dog’s lifetime.

-Beagles, like all breeds, are susceptible to specific health problems.
-Hip dysplasia, ear infections, allergies, obesity, and some cancers are a few conditions that Beagles frequently experience regarding health.
+The dogs, like all breeds, are susceptible to specific health problems.
+Hip dysplasia, ear infections, allergies, obesity, and some cancers are a few conditions that dogs frequently experience regarding health.

-A balanced diet, frequent veterinary appointments, and lots of exercises can aid in preventing and managing certain health problems.
+A balanced diet, frequent veterinary appointments, and lots of exercise can aid in preventing and managing certain health problems.

 Beagle Dog Breed Characteristics